drew2a/git-insights/README.md

 # git-insights

+> **Disclaimer:** This repository was entirely created by AI using [aider.chat](https://aider.chat/).
+All visualization ideas belong to @drew2a, but the code and documentation were written by ChatGPT-4 and Claude-3.5-Sonnet.

 A collection of scripts for analyzing and visualizing Git repositories.
 Explore commit history, contributor activity, code changes, and more with easy-to-use tools designed to help you gain insights into your codebase.